 AFTER THE BEAUTIFUL STORM

 Anyway, I’m laughing while I write this because I knew full well what I was getting myself into.
-This ramble is not a ploy for pity, but a reflection on a challenging and exhilarating Fall experience that I signed myself up for.
+This ramble is not about feeling sorry for myself, but a funny reflection on a challenging and exhilarating Fall experience I know full well I signed myself up for.

 Now as we enter the winter, I’m reflecting how something told me I couldn’t wait for life to be organized and easy, and my intuition was right.
 Don’t know if I’ll make this a lifestyle but I liked the kind of “trial by fire” thing that came from it.

 Now, after the dust has settled, I’m looking forward to burrowing into my home in the woods, going a bit low-key for a few months, and songwriting with my songwriting partner, Alex Vazquez.

 We’re still wrapping up mixing, and I might have a couple shows in these darker months before spring.

 Mostly I’m looking forward to hibernating after that beautiful self-created storm.
 So if you don’t see much of me on social media, I’ll be cooking up plans for Spring / Summer.
 Keep an eye out for the new record in the early of 2019.
 Till next time, A Howling Songbird